jtran1412/San-Francisco-housing-is-it-a-viable-investment-opportunity/README.md

 ## Overview

-By using data visualization (hvplot), I will explore the San Francisco housing market to find out if properties in the San Francisco market are viable investment opportunities.
+In this project, I will explore the San Francisco housing market using hvplot to find out if properties in the San Francisco market are viable investment opportunities.

 ## Results